Jump to navigation

 Interested parties can submit their questions to the Department using this form.
 The Department will not be able to respond directly to all inquiries but will use the questions submitted to tailor upcoming communications and resources.

-On January 30, 2018, the Department hosted a webinar for providers, stakeholders and other interested parties that delivered a high-level overview of the implementation process for ACC Phase II.
-The purpose of the webinar was to:
+The Department hosted a webinar for providers, stakeholders and other interested parties that delivered a high-level overview of the implementation process for ACC Phase II.
+Recorded WebinarWebinar Slides

 The Department shares regular updates via email on the ACC Phase II.
 Sign up for our updates.